GluuFederation/docs-oxtrust-api-prod/docs/source/index.md

     </Configure>
     ```

-1. On the second to last line, change `[jarName]` to the name of the .jar file downloaded in step 2.
+1. On the second to last line, replace `[jarName]` with the name of the `.jar` file downloaded in step 2.

 1. [Restart](https://gluu.org/docs/ce/4.0/operation/services/#restart) the `identity` service.